robcarver17/skipperman/docs/ideas.md

 - downloadable food report with summaries, plus cadet&volunteer details
 - copy across for all boats
 - show history of group allocation for volunteers
+- custom font size in reports

 ### Needed before CW2024

-- cusotm font size in reports
-- change the way regular saving is done
 - clear all volunteer allocations

 ### General required before handover to Jonny: